 Time to relax.
-Rest your feet, have a nap, post some Instagram photos, have a drink at the bar, read one of our Berlin Travel Guides (such as The Most Underrated Things to do in Berlin).
-Whatever you choose to do, re energize yourself for the evening ahead.
+Rest your feet, have a nap, post some Instagram photos, have a drink at the bar, read one of our Berlin Travel Guides (such as ).
+Whatever you choose to do, re-energise yourself for the evening ahead.

 Where better to start the night than at Belushi’s, the epic bar below the hostel where guests benefit from drink deals.
 The 2 for 1 Happy Hour runs from 5pm - 9pm every day except for Saturday so make the most of the cheap drinks.